Materialize

 All of the view functions mentioned hold zero updates of their own, simply providing a lens through which to look at the original graph you ingested into.
 This is by design so that we can have many of them without our machines exploding from data duplication.

 Below we can see an example of this where we create a windowed view between the 17th and 18th of June and then materialize this.
-After adding a new monkey interaction in the graph, we can see the original view now contains this new update, but our materialized one does not.
+After adding a new monkey interaction in the materialized graph, we can see the original graph doesn't contains this update, but our materialized graph does.

 start_time = datetime.strptime("2019-06-17", "%Y-%m-%d")